wesselbarten/TicTacToe/NOTES.md

-[X] Then after player O has played, player X is selected [X] Player X can mark the top left position on the board [X] Player X can mark the top right position on the board
+[X] Then after player O has played, player X is selected [X] Player X can mark the top left position on the board [X] Player X can mark the top right position on the board [X] After Player X has marked the top left position, Player O can mark the top right position